anywhichway/reasondb/README.md

 9) full text indexing

 Full documentation is available at https://anywhichway.github.io/reasondb

 ## Updates (reverse chronological order)

+2019-01-19 v1.0.4b Corrected years in this update list.
+Enhanced JOQULAR to support projections and validation.

-2018-01-13 v1.0.3b Basic replication now working.
+2019-01-13 v1.0.3b Basic replication now working.

-2018-01-12 v1.0.2b Documentation enhancements.
+2019-01-12 v1.0.2b Documentation enhancements.
 Added `update` to SQL like commands and statistical methods to cursors.

-2018-01-03 v1.0.1b Merged AnyWhichWay into ReasonDB.
+2019-01-03 v1.0.1b Merged AnyWhichWay into ReasonDB.
 NOTE: There are substantial API and functonality changes.
 Databases and applications developed with v0.*.* are not compatible.

 2017-05-23 v0.3.2 Improved fastForEach